slopezpereyra/puppy-adopter/docs/README.md

 c) a websites' list file, which is a simple .txt file where we are to paste the links of the websites we want our environment to download images from.

-The most important file of our environment is the websites' list file, since it is the one from which PuppyAdopter will retrieve the direction of the websites he is to download images from.
-If this file is empty, no images will be downloaded.

-IMPORTANT: it is importante that we paste the links on the websites' list one per line!
+You are to provide the websites' list with links to the websites you'd like this environment to download images from.
+If this file is empty, no images will be downloaded. _It is important that we paste the links on the websites' list one per line!_

 Once we have created our environment with Environmentor and provided its website's list file with links, we can say our environment is settled!
 Now it's time to adopt some puppies!
 Or download our images, rather...

+###### Cleaning our data

-If we choose to clear our environments, all our environments data will be erased and PuppyAdopter will no longer recognize the environments we created before the clearing-process.
-If you clear your environments, none of them will work anymore!
+If we choose to clear our environments, all our environments' data will be erased and PuppyAdopter will no longer recognize the environments we created before the clearing-process.
+If you clear your environments, none of them will work anymore.

-### Puppy-Adopting Process:
+#### Puppy-Adopting Process:

 If all your environments were provided with websites on the way explained before, it's time to download!
 To do so, simple execute PuppyAdopter.
 It will automatically